g-erm/tp/docs/UserGuide.md

 :black_nib: To edit the 2nd candidate and clear existing job types, address, expected salary and profile link,

-    edit can 2 t/ a/ sal/ link/
+    edit can 2 t/tailor a/Blk 405 Pasir Ris Drive 6 link/breadpeanutbutter.com

-<div style="page-break-after: always;"></div>

 **Step by Step:**

 Step 1.
-Ensure there is at least 1 candidate in the candidates list. <br>
-Type `edit can 1 p/91234567 e/johndoe@example.com bl/true` in the *command box* and press *Enter*.
+Simply type `edit can 1 p/91234567 e/johndoe@example.com bl/true` in the *command box* and press *Enter*.

 ![Edit Can Step 1](images/editCan1.png)

 <br>

 Step 2.
-The result of the command in the *result display* will depend on the specific candidate that is being edited, specifically his/her input fields that were not edited.
-The message that will be shown in the *result display* is
+The *result display* will show:
->Edited candidate: {Original Name} Phone: 91234567 Email: john<span>doe</span>@example.com Experience: {Original Experience} Date of Application: {Original Date of Application} Address: {Original Address} Link: {Original Link} Expected Salary: {Original Expected Salary} Blacklisted: true Tags: {Original Tags}.
+>Candidate edited!

 <br>

 Step 3.
-The application will show the updated list of candidates with the edited candidate.
-Type `view can 1` or click the edited candidate's card to view the candidate's new information in detail.
+Now the details are updated!
+Click on the candidate to view the candidate's new information in detail!

 ![Edit Can Step 2](images/editCan2.png)